 There is no need to be concerned about having the vaccination when pregnant, and side effects are minimal.
 Possible side effects include redness, swelling, pain and tenderness.
 More severe reactions can be severe swelling, pain, and redness in the arm where the injection was given – but these rarely occur.

-What to do to prepare for your baby being born and whooping cough
+What to do to prepare for your baby being born to prevent whooping cough?

 - The Whooping Cough is covered by Medicare if it is given by your GP.
 Unfortunately Medicare does not provide the free vaccine to Obstetricians.
 Talk to your GP about booking in for a free whooping cough vaccine once you reach 28 weeks.